image-js/image-js-docs/docs/Features/Regions of interest/Regions of interest.md

 This section is dedicated to analysis of mask and its specific regions.
-ImageJS is first and foremost an analyzer of particles and analysis helps detecting particles as well as determining their size, shape position and direction.
+ImageJS is first and foremost an analyzer of particles and analysis of regions of interest.
+Therefore there are tools that help detecting particles as well as determining their size, shape position and direction.
-Therefore it has necessary tools for such analysis.

 ### Methods